analyticspot/anx-ml/README.md

 // Now we can make predictions.
 Observation toPredict = dg.createSource("the text of a movie review");
-DataSet result = dg.transform(toPredict, Executors.newFixedThreadPool(4));
+CompletableFuture<DataSet> resultFuture = dg.transform(toPredict, Executors.newFixedThreadPool(4));
 ```

+Note that calls to the `DataGraph` are asynchronous.
+This is because each node in the DAG can, if it wants, compute its
+result asynchronously.
+This allows nodes that do things like call external APIs to augment the data to do so without
+blocking a thread.

-Note that `DataGraph` implements `LearningTransform` and so can be used just like a single transform in another
+`DataGraph` implements the `LearningTransform` interface and so can be used just like a single transform in another
 `DataGraph`.
 This allows you to decompose a large graph into several smaller ones.
 It also allows you to use the
-deserialization injection on entire subgraphs.
+deserialization injection on entire sub-graphs.
 See the `SERIALIZATION.README.md` file for details.

 # Overview